-Kerela is made up of 900 kilometres of canals rivers, lakes and inlets.
-Amidst this labyrinth of waterways, many towns and cities that act as the starting point and end point to the famous backwater cruises.
+- Kerala is made up of 900 kilometres of canals rivers, lakes and inlets.
+Amidst this labyrinth of waterways, you will find many towns and cities that act as the starting point and endpoint to the famous backwater cruises.

-Alleppey (confusingly also known as Alappuzha) is one of these cities.
-It is famous for being the starting point of the houseboat cruises.
-Actually, it’s only the size of a large town, although it is listed as the sixth most populous city in the state of Kerala.
-Don’t be put off by this title though.
-Alleppey is charming once you get to know your way around and is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience these beautiful waterways.
+- Although Alleppey is listed as a city it feels more like a large town.
+A town that is totally charming once you get to know your way around.
+It is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience the beautiful Kerala waterways.

 The Alleppey Public Water Taxi.

-This government-run boat is the public taxi service that transports locals from their homes on both sides of the backwaters.
+- This government-run boat is the public taxi service that transports locals from their homes on both sides of the backwaters.
 It starts from the central ferry terminal, and you can catch it every couple of hours.
-The first one is at 5.50am, and the last one leaves at 16.15pm.
+The first taxi runs at 5.50 am, and the last one leaves at 16.15 pm.
 Check these times though.
 This is India, and anything can happen.
-It’s a great way to see Alleppey from the water and…
+The public water taxi is a great way to see Alleppey from the water and…

-But.
+- But.
 It will only go along the main waterways.
 Imagine a highway right down the centre of the waterways, and you’re almost there.
 That’s pretty much where the water taxi runs.
-They are too big to go down the little canals, but, as I said, they are incredibly cheap ( 15 to 40 Rupees per person), and if you really wanted to you could just stay on all day.
-As we did.
+The water taxis are too big to go down the tiny canals, but, as I said, they are incredibly cheap ( 15 to 40 Rupees per person), and if you really wanted to you could just stay on all day.

-Note: If you sit on the top deck of a double-decker water taxi the price increases to almost three times.
+- If you sit on the top deck of a double-decker water taxi the price increases to almost three times.
 The conductor will try and convince you to sit up top.
-If you don’t want to fry insist that you stay put and only pay the lower fee.
+Unless you have some very good sunscreen (it is hot on the top deck!) insist that you stay put and only pay the lower fee.

 The Allepey Shikara.

 Please know that we didn’t experience these for ourselves.
 But we had friends who did.
-The following is based on ours and their observations.
+The following is based on our observations and their experience.